A Non-Spherical Model for the Solar Coronal Magnetic Field: Results

 We further investigate the source regions of the solar wind observed by PSP and compare the results between the NSPF model with $R_{\mathrm{ini}}=2.2~R_{\odot}$ and the PFSS+PFCS model with $R_{\mathrm{SS}}=1.5~R_{\odot}$ (Fig. \ref{fig: source_region}).
 These two models achieve the top two best performances in reproducing the IMF (Fig. \ref{fig: model_vs_insitu}) and exhibit similar total volumes and open magnetic fluxes (Table \ref {tab: open_flux}).

-As shown in Fig. \ref{fig: source_region}, for the solar wind stream with negative polarity, corresponding to that observed by PSP between 01:00 and 13:00 on March 30 (Fig. \ref{fig: model_vs_insitu}), the footpoints produced by the NSPF model are more compact and localized, while the footpoints produced by the PFSS+PFCS model undergo large-scale drifts between the northern and southern hemispheres.
+As shown in Fig. \ref{fig: source_region}, for the solar wind stream with negative polarity, corresponding to that observed by PSP between 01:00 and 13:00 on March 30 (Fig. \ref{fig: model_vs_insitu}), the footpoints produced by the NSPF model are more compact and localized, whereas those from the PFSS+PFCS model tend to spread across different strong-field regions.
+At times, they extend between mid-latitude coronal holes in the northern and southern hemispheres (see the blue field lines in Fig. \ref{fig: source_region}(c)).
+This behavior arises because coronal loops beneath streamers in the PFSS+PFCS model are constrained by a prescribed maximum loop height.
+In the NSPF model, however, the loops are allowed to remain more compact, which is physically more natural and may better match observations, particularly during the solar maximum.
 Based on the comparison between modeled and observed IMF shown in Fig. \ref{fig: model_vs_insitu}(a, b), the NSPF model can reproduce the observed polarity reversal at 13:00 on March 30 more accurately than the PFSS+PFCS model, suggesting that the source region found by the NSPF model is more realistic.

 This indicates that, with a given total open magnetic flux, the NSPF model preferentially opens up field lines near the polarity separatrices where the source surface is lower; while models with a spherical source surface enforce a uniform maximum loop height, which artificially increases the open flux globally and leads to cross-hemisphere drifting of the footpoints.
 While it is not easy to determine the real source regions of solar wind, our model is more consistent with the scenario that the missing open flux comes from regions near the open-closed field boundaries, possibly dynamically opened through interchange reconnections \citep{Antiochos2011, Pontin&Wyper2015, Badman2022}.